Matthew Brady: Bushranging

 On 4 March 1826, Brady and his gang of fourteen attacked Mr. Dry's homestead at night.
 It was a new moon so the night was particularly dark.
 A servant managed to run to town and call alarm.
 A posse of troopers responded and a gunfight ensued.
 No one was killed and the bushrangers slipped away into the night.
 Three days later, Brady rode to Tom Kenton's farm and shot him dead.
 It was a payback for Kenton setting a trap on Brady.
 Brady was briefly captured but managed to escape and swore revenge.
 Days later Brady and his gang captured a boat, intending to sail it to the Australian mainland.
-Due to bad weather crossing Bass Strait, they were forced to turn back.
+However, due to bad weather crossing Bass Strait, they were forced to turn back.

 Capture

 After the sailing fiasco, one of Brady's gang members, an ex-convict name Cowan, betrayed him for a pardon.
 On 28 March 1826, in consequence of private information, Lieutenant Williams of the 57th Regiment with 14 soldiers and four armed prisoners made contact with Brady's gang south of Launceston.
 Both parties fired, and during the ensuing gun battle Brady was wounded in the leg.
 The bushrangers separated as they fled.
 Two stragglers were caught by local farmers.

 Brady and four others made it as far as Watery Plains (15 mi south-east of Launceston).
 On 1 April, a campfire was spotted and John Batman and party went to investigate.
 The outlaws all fled into the bush, abandoning their fire.
 Batman and his crew stayed near the campfire.
 During the night Batman heard a noise and went out to investigate.
 He saw a man limping in the bush near a shallow creek and hastened towards him; it was Brady.
 Batman induced Brady to surrender and return with him.
 The outlaw was ill and suffering much pain and did as he was asked.

 In the morning of 2 April, Batman delivered Brady to the Launceston gaol.
 News quickly spread that Brady was caught and the townsfolk turned out to see the captured felon pass by on horseback.